-Otherwise known as training collars, Martingales are training collars that best suit dogs that exercise frequently, you know the ones with the owners who think they’re superior because you and your dog have become a little more softer around the edges throughout quarantine.
+Otherwise known as training collars, Martingales are training collars that best suit dogs that exercise frequently.

 Like the Martingales, the LED collars are best suited for dogs that have an active lifestyle.
 These collars work best early morning or late at night as they provide solid or flashing lights.
 The LED collar is also made out of reflective material so that cars and other pedestrians can see you and precious pooch doing your morning jog.

 Waterproof Dog Collars

 Waterproof Dog collars are usually highly sought after in wetter climates and or wet outdoor summer activities.
 As they are made from a soft material, dog owners buy them for all occasions regardless of the weather.
 Waterproof dog collars do not have to be replaced or washed as frequently as nylon and leather dog collars.
 There are several materials that are waterproof including:

 - Neoprene: Neoprene is a soft rubber material that is strengthened with nylon webbing which makes it ideal for dogs who spend a lot of their waking hours in the water.
 Neoprene is a comfortable material that is perfect for dogs who enjoy swimming and getting wet.
 It is fast drying and great if your dog or other pets have skin allergies.
 However, there is always a downside.
 Neoprene is more expensive than a regular dog collar and bulkier than nylon.
 Neoprene collars only come in limited designs.